 What are the different WiFi standards?

-The latest technology which supports up to 1300Mbps speeds.
-It gives a similar range to 802.11 but outputs a higher performance.
+The most commonly used technology.
+It supports up to 1300Mbps speeds and gives a similar range to 802.11 but outputs a higher performance.

 Contact us today